afeld/personal-security/index.md

   - Phone
     - iOS: just set a password

+### Passwords

+Use non-trivial passwords.
+Make sure that your passwords:

+* Incorporate letters, numbers, and symbols
+* Are long (the longer the better)
+* Are not common
+  * A word from the dictionary
+  * `password`, or some variation thereof
+* Are not something that can be easily guessed based on public records or social media, such as
+  * Your birthday
+  * Your child's/pet's name
+  * etc.

+Without following these guidelines, hackers can get into your account(s) extremely easily.
+Note that different services have different requirements around passwords.

 ## Next steps

 These tips require a bit more commitment or technical comfort, but are worth the effort.